When the men would not listen to the women.

 This shows how the woman had a right to speak their mind about this injustice and that they were correct in what they said.
 God agreed with them that it was unfair for them and their father’s house to be discriminated against because of their gender.
 Notice again that the view on women’s rights is more uncertain with the men who dared not make this decision on their own, with the people, than it was with God.
 Many think they do God service or that God wants them to discriminate against a woman in a certain situation, because they think their view of women is from God, yet it isn’t.

 Job was an honorable man.
 He also knew the Lord and spoke rightly about Him.
 When it was time for him to let his children inherit we see him not making any hesitation in letting his daughters inherit along with his sons: “And in all the land were no women found so fair as the daughters of Job: and their father gave them inheritance among their brethren.”
 (Num 27:1)

-Another strong woman in Christ family tree is Ruth.
-A descendant of Lot, Abraham's nephew, who now were engaging in idol worship.
+Another strong woman in Christ’s family tree is Ruth.
+A descendant of Lot, Abraham’s nephew, a people who now was engaging in idol worship.
 She leaves her homeland and everything she has ever known to serve the God of Israel.
 She works to support her mother-in-law.
-She is actively engaging in work outside of her home.
+She is actively engaged in work outside of her home.
 Then the shocking thing happens.
 She takes initiative towards Boas who later becomes her husband.
-Boas do not come to her and offer marriage, it’s she who encourage the
+Boas do not come to her and offer marriage, it’s she who encourages the

 Mother of Samson